Setup

 Open Cronos.exe, it should not require you to enter your license key again.

-If you need to reset your license, visit the Whop dashboard.
+If you need to reset or copy your license again, visit the Dashboard.

 When installed correctly, the following folders and files are generated: